perforce/helix-authentication-extension/docs/Administrator-Guide.md

 After installing and configuring the authentication extension, the Helix Core server must be restarted for the changes to take effect.
 The `restart` is necessary because Helix Core prepares the authentication mechanisms during startup.
 This is true when adding or removing `auth-` related triggers, as well as when installing or removing the loginhook extension.

-It is **recommended** to have at least one administrative user configured in the `non-sso-users` extension setting, or a group of users in the `non-sso-groups` setting; this provides a means of authenticating in the event that the service becomes unavailable for any reason.
-Typically the _super_ and/or _admin_ users, along with service or operator users, would be named in one of these two settings.
+It is **recommended** to have at least one administrative user that will *not* authenticate using the web-based SSO; this provides a means of authenticating in the event that the service becomes unavailable for any reason.
+Typically the _super_ and/or _admin_ users would be named in one of these two settings.

 When you are ready to restart the server, you can use the following command: